michael-sankur/extremum-seeking/README.md

 # extremum-seeking

 Extremum Seeking (ES) is a model-free, online or offline, optimization algorithm that approximates gradient descent.
 ES estimates the gradient of a system by modulating the input to a system, then filtering and demodulation of an objective function value based on system output.

 This project contains three implementations of extremum seeking, meant to be plug-and-play into simulations or real-world applications: 1D-ES, 2D-ES, ND-ES (multi-dimensional).
 Multiple ES instances of any type can be used in conjunction.
 Jupyter notebooks contain several simulation examples of the ES implementations on static and dynamic systems.

 ## <center> ES Operation </center>

+This section covers the operation of a single 1D-ES algorithm.

 ES approximates gradient descent by steering its optimizer estimate, $\hat{\theta}$, with an estimate of the gradient of an objective function to $\hat{\theta}$.